Cambodia’s new virus rules restrain holiday celebrations

 All the people involved with the Hungarian foreign minister’s trip were undergoing a second coronavirus test Monday.
 They will be tested four times during the 14-day quarantine period.

-Education Minister Ros Soveacha issued a statement Monday saying Phnom Penh’s Olympic Stadium would close its gym and other facilities because the infected Cambodian bodyguard for Szijjarto also coached sports there.
+Education Ministry spokesperson Ros Soveacha issued a statement Monday saying Phnom Penh’s Olympic Stadium would close its gym and other facilities because the infected Cambodian bodyguard for Szijjarto also coached sports there.

 In his Saturday audio message, Hun Sen said he would not declare a national or local state of emergency, or bar travel by people not involved, but urged people to observe Health Ministry guidelines.

-Note: This story has been corrected to show that Ros Soveacha is Education Ministry spokesperson, not education minister.